 After all, Japan is the land of rules - and the more you know, the better you can enjoy sushi like in Japan.

 However, it is important to note that there are a few restrictions: Of course, in Japan there are not only a thousand rules for how to do something - when it comes to food, the rules also vary according to the style of the region and the quality of the restaurant.
 So in one restaurant it may be sacrilege to dip your nigiri sushi (always fish side!!) in soy sauce, in another it may be ok.
 We try to give you the best overview so that you don't act like a clueless barbarian, especially in a Japanese restaurant in Germany.

 The most important basic rules:

 - Be careful with the chopsticks

-- Do not bathe sushi and sashimi in soy sauce
+- Sushi and sashimi not in soy sauce bath

 - Use additional spiciness from wasabi gradually and deliberately